 Earlier this year, I taped a radio segment for the Judith Reagan show with Susie Bright and Sarah White.
 Both are intelligent, open-minded, and progressive women.
 But when Judith Regan read my provided bio (“Charlotte is a prostitute,”) each turned to me with raised eyebrows and smiles.
 There may have even been giggles.
-I had the impression they were offering me their support in the face of Judith calling me something rude.
-After all, “prostitute” still strikes most people as a dirty word.
+I had the impression… Continue reading Why I Call Myself A Prostitute

 CNN interviews Stacey Swimme from SWOP about Long Island killings

 SWOP activist Stacy Swimme was interviewed for this CNN segment that discusses the greater precautions sex workers are taking while the Long Island killer is still at large.
+Other Long Island killer news: Call for amnesty for Long Island sex workers on the Red Umbrella Project SWOP/SWANK statement about the murders

 From SWOP’s Official Statement on PWL